Complete Guide to Different Soil Types

 Soil nutrition

-Plants need many nutrients to grow healthy, and they get those nutrients from the soil.
+Plants need many nutrients to grow healthy, and they get these nutrients from the soil.
 If your soil lacks essential nutrients, your plants or grass may turn weak and sickly.

-Plants need more of some nutrients than others.
+Plants need varying amounts of different nutrients.
 The three categories of plant nutrients are:

 • Primary nutrients: Nitrogen, phosphorus, and potassium.
-Plants need the most of these three.
+Plants need these three the most.

 • Secondary nutrients: Magnesium, calcium, and sulfur.
 Plants need less of these than the primary nutrients, but they still need a significant amount.